Frisch House: 18th century

 The property was listed in Copenhagen's first cadastre of 1689 as No. 151 in Snaren's Quarter, owned by Hans Levesen.
 It was later owned by the physician Hieronimus Laub (1689–1753) until his death.
-Hos former property was listed in the new cadastre of 1756 as No. 133 in Snaren's Quarter.
+His former property was listed in the new cadastre of 1756 as No. 133 in Snaren's Quarter.

 The property was home to three households at the 1787 census.
 Wielhelm August Hansen (1743–1685), a high-ranking civil servant in Rentekammeret, resided in the building with his wife Inger Charlotte Graah, a servant, a coachman, a caretaker, a female cook and a maid.
 Morten Munck (1730–1796), a councilman and director, resided in the building with three sons, three daughters, a servant, a housekeeper, a female cook and a maid.
 Munck's wife Karen Barfred had died in 1781.
 The eldest of the three sons was naval officer Hans Munck (1877–1822).
 Martha Catharine Block, the proprietor of a tavern in the basement, resided in the associated dwelling with her four children (aged three to 12) and one maid.
 Munck's wife Karen Barfred had died in 1781.
 The eldest of the three sons was naval officer Hans Munck (1877–1822).

 Frisch and the new building

-The property was destroyed together with most of the other buildings in the Copenhagen Fire of 1795.
-The current building was built in 1799–1803 for justitsråd Hartvig Marcus Frisch, who was director of the Royal Greenland Trade Department.
+The property was destroyed in the Copenhagen Fire of 1795, together with the Copenhagen City Hall and most of the other buildings in the area.
+The present building was built in 1799–1803 for justitsråd Hartvig Marcus Frisch, who was director of the Royal Greenland Trade Department.
 The building was designed by Nicolai Abildgaard.

 At the time of the 1801 census, the property was home to a total of 18 people.
 Peder Kiær, a 27-year-old grocer (urtekræmmer), resided in the building with his wife Lovisa Augusta Bernsteen, an employee, an apprentice and a maid.
 Erlang Berg, a senior clerk (fuldmægtig), resided in the building with his wife and two maids.
 Frederik Schwarz, an actor, resided in the building with his wife Anna Sophia Mays, three of their children (aged 19 to 21), a ten-year-old granddaughter, his mother Lise Swartz, a female cook and a maid.
 The property was listed as No. 88 in the new cadastre of 1806.
 It was still owned by Frisch.